 ATL 4 - Removed from the lesson by a member of SLT and taken to the ATL4 room for the remainder of the lesson.
-Students will complete the class work from the lesson in the ATL4 room.
+Students will complete a reflection activity in the ATL4 room, before continuing with the work form the lesson.